nashville-software-school/client-side-mastery/projects/tier-1/modern-farm/chapters/MF_INSTALL_PLAN.md

 npm run test
 ```

 You should see the following output.
-Again, if you don't visit an instructor.
+Again, if you don't visit an mentor.

 ![](./images/modern-farm-automated-tests.gif)